-- If you are due to travel between now and 31 October 2020 and you want to cancel your booking you can claim a voucher to the value of your booking, valid for travel until 30 April 2022.
+- If you are due to travel between now and 31 August 2021 and you want to cancel your booking, you can claim a voucher to the value of your booking, valid for travel until 30 April 2022.

-- Alternatively, if you want to change the destination and dates of bookings made from 3 March until 31 October 2020, with journeys to be completed by 31 August 2021, British Airways will cancel your booking on your behalf and email you a voucher to the value of your booking, valid until 30 April 2022.
+- If you want to change the destination and dates of bookings made until 31 August 2021, British Airways will cancel your booking on your behalf and email you a voucher to the value of your booking, valid until 30 April 2022.
 Vouchers can be used as payment, or part payment, for a future booking.
 Your new trip booked using a voucher must be fully completed by 30 April 2022 (departure and return).
 You will receive your voucher by email within seven days of your application.

 Contact centre opening hours are 08:00-20:00 Monday to Friday and 09:00-17:00 Saturday and Sunday.

 EasyJet are planning to operate as many flights as possible.
 Due to a number of governments imposing travel bans on flights arriving from the UK, EasyJet are providing many options.
 To see what options are available to you and the latest changes, please see EasyJet's latest travel information.

 The following was from a statement issued by easyJet on 29 December 2020

 We are planning to operate as many flights as possible over the coming days.
 Due to a number of governments imposing travel entry bans on flights arriving from certain countries, or imposing travel restrictions on passengers who are non-residents or non-citizens of the respective countries, we appreciate the uncertainty this may be causing you and understand that you may wish to change your travel plans.
 So to provide you with some flexibility, we currently have these options available:

 - Switch to another easyJet flight for free.
 This includes the option to select a different arrival and departure airport within the same country of the original booking if you wish.